L1LSM0K13/task_kanban/README.md

 ## Contact

-For any questions or suggestions, please contact us at [omarmares@purelymail.com](mailto:omarmares@purelymail.com).
+For any questions or suggestions, please contact me at [omarmares@purelymail.com](mailto:omarmares@purelymail.com).